Ajay-Singh-Yadav/Evaluation-Test-4/README.md

+## 📝

-1. What is the difference between React and React Native?
+### 1. What is the difference between React and React Native?

-React is used for building web applications using HTML, CSS, and JavaScript.
+- **React** is for building web applications using HTML, CSS, and JavaScript.
-React Native is used for building mobile apps using native components for iOS and Android.
+- **React Native** is for building mobile apps using native components for iOS and Android.

-3. How does FlatList differ from ScrollView?
+### 2. How does FlatList differ from ScrollView?

-FlatList renders only visible items for better performance with large lists.
+- `FlatList` renders only visible items — optimized for long lists.
-ScrollView renders all items at once, which can cause performance issues.
+- `ScrollView` renders all items at once — not ideal for large datasets.

-5. What is the purpose of Redux Toolkit’s createAsyncThunk?
+### 3. What is the purpose of Redux Toolkit’s `createAsyncThunk`?

-It simplifies handling async actions like API calls by generating pending, fulfilled, and rejected actions automatically.
+- It simplifies async logic (like API calls) by generating pending, fulfilled, and rejected actions.

-7. Explain the role of JWT in authentication.
+### 4. Explain the role of JWT in authentication.

-JWT is used to securely transmit user identity.
-After login, the token is used to verify the user for protected routes.
+- JWT securely transmits user identity.
+- After login, the token verifies the user for protected routes.

-9. How does Flexbox help in designing mobile layouts in React Native?
+### 5. How does Flexbox help in designing mobile layouts in React Native?

-Flexbox provides a layout system to align, distribute, and space components responsively across different screen sizes.
+- Flexbox helps align and space UI components across screen sizes.
+- It makes layouts responsive and consistent.

-11. What are Native Modules and why are they needed?
+### 6. What are Native Modules and why are they needed?

-Native Modules are custom native code (Java/Swift) used in React Native to access device features like camera or sensors.
+- Native Modules are written in platform-specific code (Java/Swift).
-They are needed when functionality is not available in JavaScript or React Native.
+- They are needed when access to native device features is required (e.g., Camera, Bluetooth).